nebius/nebius-solution-library/k8s-training/README.md

 ## Observability

 Observability stack is enabled by default.
-It consist of the following:
+It includes the following components:

 - Grafana
 - Prometheus